 This reduces complexity, administrative burden, and cost—while still fully complying with U.S. and Portuguese regulations.

-IRA vs. 401(k) for Portugal Golden Visa Investors
+Self-Directed IRA vs Solo 401(k) for Golden Visa Investments

 When it comes to using retirement savings to invest in Portugal’s Golden Visa, both Self-Directed IRAs (SDIRAs) and Solo 401(k)s offer powerful options—but which one is right for you depends on your financial profile and how you’re set up professionally.